Daniel Ansari: Awards and fellowships

 In 2011, Ansari was honored with the Boyd McCandless Early Career Award by the American Psychological Association (APA) Division 7: Developmental Psychology.

 In 2012, he was the recipient of the Transforming Education through Neuroscience Award from IMBES and L&B.

 He was the president of the International Mind Brain and Education Society from 2016-2018.

 In 2018, Ansari received the Marion Welchman International Award from the British Dyslexia Association.

 'In 2019, Ansari became Fellow in the Child and Brain Development Program of the Canadian Institute for Advanced Research (CIFAR).

 From 2018 to 2020 Ansari was a Tier II Canada Research Chair in Developmental Cognitive Neuroscience.

 In 2020, his contributions to developmental cognitive neuroscience were further recognized with a Tier I Canada Research Chair.
 He earned the Jacobs Foundation Advanced Research Fellowship, spanning from 2018 to 2020.

 In 2015, Ansari also received the NSERC E.W.R.
 Steacie Memorial Fellowship.

 In 2022, Ansari was designated as a LEAP Fellow by MIT Solve.

+More recently, Ansari was named International Francqui Professor by the Fondation Francqui–Stichting, Belgium, for 2025–2027, and received both the Pickering Award for Outstanding Contribution to Developmental Psychology in Canada and a Fellowship of the Canadian Academy of Health Sciences (CAHS) in 2026.

+Full list of awards and honours: